oussamabonnor1/Heroku-deployment/readme.md

 In the `setup.sh` file, you will find:
 - DATABASE_URL
 - TOKEN
-- CALLBACK: the auth0 callback(to handle local and heroku logins)
+- LOGIN_URL: the auth0 login(to handle local and heroku logins)

 ## Roles